At a Glance | Opinion | Products | Nutrition | FAQ | Extra Info | Bertrand Vs… | Conclusion | Verdict

 - 2,500kcal/day (3 servings)

 As it can be observed, all Bertrand products are really high in fats and low in protein.
-Even the acitive version offers only 21% of its energy from protein, which is lower than other sport variations (Queal Athletic, Plenny Shake Active) or even the standard version of Ambronite (another organic product).
+Even the active version offers only 21% of its energy from protein, which is lower than other sport variations (Queal Athletic, Plenny Shake Active).

 In fact the amount of energy from fats exceeds the maximum recommended, 35%, by the USDA guidelines and EFSA guidelines.
 High fat low carb shakes are very common in the industry, though; for instance, Soylent, Saturo or Jake.